gtw123/OpusSolver/README.md

 * Build!

 ### Building libverify
-To automatically verify solutions, libverify from omsim is also required.
+Libverify from omsim is required in order to verify solutions.

 To build libverify on Windows:
 * Clone the omsim repo from https://github.com/ianh/omsim